 Red oak (Quercus rubra, Quescus borealis) is also known as northern red oak or champion oak.
 It is a native of North America including South East and central Canada, East and Central US.

-It readily reproduces with acorns which germinate readily, as long as they don't get eaten!
+Red Oak readily reproduces with acorns which germinate happily, as long as they don't get eaten!

 Read oak is widely harvested and prized for inside and protected used.
 Wood is strong and attractive.